How do I book an appointment?

 The type of service we offer is not suited to dealing with emergencies.
 If your child is unable to manage between appointments, please contact your GP.

-Alternatively, you could contact NHS 111 for advice or attend your local Accident and Emergency Department to see.
+Alternatively, you could contact NHS 111 for advice or attend your local Accident and Emergency Department in the case of a mental health emergency.
 There are also charitable organisations such as Childline (Tel: 0800 1111; www.childline.org.uk), The Samaritans (Tel: 116 123; www.samaritans.org) who provide telephone support 24 hours; and Family Lives (Tel: 0808 800 2222; www.familylives.org.uk) who provide help and information on parenting issues.

 You can also discuss with us about making an onward referral for you to another appropriate specialist service.